Florida’s current minimum wage rate is $10.00.

 Jury Duty Leave

 Jury Duty is one of those civic duties that most people dread.
-However, fulfilling this requirement is a legitimate excuse to take off of work.
+However, fulfilling this requirement is a legitimate excuse to take off work.
 Accordingly, Florida law mandates that employers allow employees to take time off for this purpose.
 It also precludes them from threatening to fire someone who is called to appear for jury duty or for serving on a jury.

 Information about Florida jury duty leave laws may now be found on our Florida Leave Laws page.